Helsinki-NLP/OpusTools/opustools_pkg/README.md

     --target_annotations all_attrs
 ```

-Sentences can be filtered by their language identification labels and confidence score.
-First, language ids need to be added to sentence files with `opus_langid`.
+Sentences can be filtered by their language id labels and confidence score.
+First, the language ids need to be added to the sentence files with `opus_langid`.
 If you have run the previous examples, you should have `RF_latest_xml_en.zip` and `RF_latest_xml_sv.zip` in your current working directory.
 Apply `opus_langid` to these files:

 ```
 opus_langid --file_path RF_latest_xml_en.zip